emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does have a custom player. ✔️
 1. Site does not have watch parties. ❌

 ***
-## Qstream
-### Score: 10/20
-1. Has movies, TV, anime, 1080p, and subtitles, but no adjustable quality. 🟡
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. 🟡
-1. Site has watch lists and continue watching, but you cannot be synced across devices. 🟡
-1. Site gives recommendations on each movies page, but is otherwise lacking content discoverability. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***